rna-seq/raisin.pyramid/README.txt

     from raisin.page import PAGES
     from raisin.box import BOXES

-The models are imported from rnaseq.restyler:
+The models are imported from raisin.restyler:

-    from rnaseq.restyler.page import Page
+    from raisin.restyler.page import Page
-    from rnaseq.restyler.box import Box
+    from raisin.restyler.box import Box

 See the respective packages to learn about how to customize the pages and boxes.